opentext/storyteller/docs/stl/emp2stl.md

 of _StoryTeller Layout (STL)_ exchange format.
 The fact that it is carefully designed to be human readable and understandable makes a conversion from different formats a relatively quick and straightforward task.

+## Fixes

+This proof of concept helped to fix few minor issues in _DocBuilder_ implementation (incorrect brush propagation, lack of support for vertical alignment, inline tables, ...), but other than that the _STL_ format proved to be mature enough to support almost all the features necessary for this non-trivial task.

+## Optimizations

 There is a non-trivial mapping between a flat sequence of font and color changes in _Empower JSON_ and more general and powerful hierarchy of `span` elements in _STL_.